 Cluster period characteristics

-A cluster period generally lasts from six to 12 weeks.
+A cluster period generally lasts for several weeks to months.
 The starting date and the duration of each cluster period might be consistent from period to period.
 For example, cluster periods can occur seasonally, such as every spring or every fall.

 Most people have episodic cluster headaches.
 In episodic cluster headaches, the headaches occur for one week to a year, followed by a pain-free remission period that can last as long as 12 months before another cluster headache develops.